 Spinal muscular atrophy (SMA), a genetic disease, is characterized by the loss of motor neurons, or nerve cells that control the movement of voluntary muscles.

 There are several types of SMA, which differ by the age of onset and severity of symptoms.
 SMA types 0 to 4 are caused by mutations in the SMN1 gene.
 This gene provides instructions to build a protein that is essential for the survival of motor neurons.

-What is Known About SMARD1?
+What is SMARD1?

 SMA News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.